rajeshm016/hbase-python/README.rst

    num_tasks_per_conn = 500

-PS: Make sure to build and install the package again after changing these values
+PS: Make sure to build and install the package again after changing these values or this can edited in the installed site-packages of python directly.

 Examples
 --------